foreverphoenix/the-phoenix-flavour/content/tpf/finalisation/facegen.md

 The process of creating facegen was significantly simplified by **Nuukem's Creation Kit Fixes** and **VictorF's zEdit script**.

+> **Warning:** For this process you need to have at least 20GB of free space on the hard drive where Mod Organizer 2 is installed on.
+You will generate about 17GB of facegen files (which are later compressed and packed to take up less than 1GB).
+In general you should have quite a bit more than 20GB of free space on your drive anyway.

 ### New Separator

 - Create a **PATCHER OUTPUT** in Mod Organizer 2.